comboshreddies/kubectl-line/README.md

 # A tool for pipe streamed kubectl execution
-this tool works on top of kubectl named column, being able to pass importat parameteres between executions in pipe sequence
+This tool works on top of kubectl named column, being able to pass importat parameteres between executions in pipe sequence

 It can be used as kubectl plugin - kubectl-line,